-As of release 2.6.0, the UIMA SDK requires Java 1.6 or later.
-Releases from 2.2.1 to 2.5.0 require Java 1.5 level (or later).
-Releases prior to 2.2.1 require as a minimum the Java 1.4 level; they will not run on 1.3 (or earlier levels).
-We routinely test releases with the most modern Javas (e.g. Java 8) as well.
+As of release 3.0.0, the UIMA SDK requires Java 1.8 or later.
 It has been tested on mainly on Windows and Linux platforms, with some testing on the MacOSX.
 Other platforms and JDK implementations will likely work, but have not been as significantly tested.